UnraveledMC/UnraveledMCMod/README.md

 You may download official binaries from the [releases page](https://github.com/TotalFreedom/TotalFreedomMod/releases).

 # UnraveledMCMod #
-UnraveledMCMod is a clone of TotalFreedomMod that is heavily modified.
-Now because it is cloned we must comply with the TFM licence:
+UnraveledMCMod is a clone of TotalFreedomMod that's heavily modified.
+Now because it's cloned, we must comply with the TFM license:

 Due to the the TFM license, we are not allowed to release official release jars of the plugin.
 You must compile the plugin with netbeans.
-Attempting to obtain money for compiling the plugin is strictly forbidden and illegal. for yourself!
+Attempting to obtain money for compiling the plugin is strictly forbidden and illegal.

-You are ALSO NOT ALLOWED TO SEND THE COMPILED VERSIONS OF UMC NOR TFM TO ANYONE!!!
-It is against the TFM license.
+You're also **not allowed** to send the compiled versions of TFM/UMCM to anyone.
+That's against the license.